zwettemaan/CRDT_ES/scripts/docs.md

 <a name="module_crdtes..getUnitFromINI"></a>

 ### crdtes~getUnitFromINI(in_value, in_defaultUnit) ⇒ <code>boolean</code>
-Interpret a string from the INI file as a unit name
+Interpret a string extracted from some INI data as a unit name

 **Kind**: inner method of [<code>crdtes</code>](#module_crdtes)
 **Returns**: <code>boolean</code> - value